AdamKyle/flare/resources/info/skill-information/section-2.md

 - **For skills that can be trained**: This value is between 100 and 150 xp needed to level the skill.
 - **For crafting skills**: This value is between 100 and 200xp needed to level that skill.

-## Skill Training Modifiers

-Some [items, quest items and affixes]() will contain things that affect the training of a skill.
-For example Lets say you find an item that contains a bonus of 150% (you'll find these with [crafting](/information/crafting) books) xp towards the xp gained for a success of doing that skill.

-Every time you craft and item, or enchant, and you have that item in your inventory, you'll get the 150% xp boost on top of what you would get for practicing the skill - which is always base of 10.

-Some of these items are easy to come by, such as visiting ports or doing adventures.
-While others have a tiny drop rate of 1%.
-Your Looting skill would help in achieving these more harder to achieve items.